jacobbisaacson/hw10-hangman-DOM-OOP/hangman-hints.md

     * figures out what key was pressed
     * calls `game.checkUserInput()` and passes in the key pressed

   * Optional, but nice to include: figure out if the key pressed was a letter.
-Use google to see how to figure out if a pressed key is a letter.
-Once you've got it, then in `checkUserInput()`, have logic like this pseudocode:
-    ```
-    If it wasn't a keypress
+If
-        tell the user
-    Else
-        everything checkUserInput was already doing
-    ```

 > You must be able to win or lose one round (either guess word correctly or die trying).

 * Phew!
 You've basically got the game done now, you just need to figure out how this critical last step.
 There are several different ways to pull this off, and if you've made it this far, you probably have a pretty good idea of how this should work.
 Try to think through how to implement it!